There are several benefits for manufacturers to invest in energy-efficient processes and technologies, including:

 Further efficiencies can be achieved by investing in solar water heating systems.
 To save energy, these systems preheat boiler feed water up to 80ºC.
 This suits a wide range of food and beverage processing plants.

-See the Process heat and steam guide for more information.
+To read more, see the Process heat and steam guide.

 Heat loss minimisation